Programmer (Information Technology)

 Communications Programmer (Systems)

-A communications programmer (systems) is involved in activities associated with programming telecommunications infrastructures, for example stored program-controlled telephone exchanges.
+A communications programmer (systems) is involved in activities associated with programming telecommunications infrastructures, such as stored programme-controlled telephone exchanges.
 Communications programming (systems) has also been used to describe the work of network programmers.
 See the section below on network programmers.

 Database Programmer (Systems)